finbourne/luminesce-sdk-java/sdk/docs/CertificateManagementApi.md

 [EXPERIMENTAL] ListCertificates: Lists all the certificates previously minted to which you have access

  Lists all the certificates previously minted to which you have access.
-The following error codes are to be anticipated with standard Problem Detail reports: - 401 Unauthorized
+The following error codes are to be anticipated with standard Problem Detail reports: - 401 Unauthorized - 403 Forbidden

 ### Example
 ```java